 Maintaining your child's dental health at home

-Do not use any toothpaste until 18 months of age, at which time you may use a pea-size amount of children's toothpaste with low fluoride until 2 years of age.
-Beginning at age 2, through to 8 years of age, children may use a smear of regular toothpaste for brushing their teeth.
+Do not use any toothpaste until 18 months of age, at which time you may use a pea-size amount of children's toothpaste with low fluoride until two years of age.
+From ages two to eight, children may use a smear of regular children’s toothpaste for brushing their teeth.

-Keep in mind that children younger than the age of 6 will need your assistance to brush their teeth properly.
-And don't forget to replace toothbrushes every 3 to 4 months.
+Keep in mind that children younger than the age of six will need your assistance to brush their teeth properly.
+And don't forget to replace toothbrushes every three to four months.